West Midlands Metro: Fares and ticketing

-Fares were now charged on a per-Zone basis, with fares payable for travel in Zone 1 slightly higher than Zones 2-4 (this applies to single Zone, two Zone and three Zone fares).
-The stops at Jewellery Quarter, Black Lake and Priestfield are "Boundary Stations", meaning they sit in both Zones.
+Fares are now charged on a per-zone basis, with fares payable for travel in Zone 1 slightly higher than Zones 2-4 (this applies to single zone, two zone and three zone fares).
+The stops at Jewellery Quarter, Black Lake and Priestfield are "boundary stations", meaning they sit in both zones.

 Corporate affairs

 Operator

 When the Midland Metro system opened in 1999, it was originally operated by Altram, a joint venture of the infrastructure company John Laing, the engineering firm Ansaldo, and the transport group National Express.
-In 2006, Ansaldo and Laing officially withdrew from the venture after financial difficulties, and day-to-day operation was taken over by the remaining partner, National Express, who ran the system as National Express Midland Metro.
+During 2006, Ansaldo and Laing officially withdrew from the venture after financial difficulties, and day-to-day operation was taken over by the remaining partner, National Express, who ran the system as National Express Midland Metro.

 In October 2018, the National Express concession ended and the system was taken over by Transport for West Midlands, the transport arm of the West Midlands Combined Authority (WMCA).
 Operation of Midland Metro was taken over by Midland Metro Ltd, a company wholly owned by WMCA, and the system was rebranded West Midlands Metro.
 WMCA subsequently set up a consortium of various engineering and consultancy firms, the Midland Metro Alliance, to design and construct future network extensions.

 Business trends

-The current operator, Midland Metro Ltd, has produced accounts from 1 October 2017.
-(Beforehand, between 1999 and 2003, Altram had operated Midland Metro unsuccessfully on a for-profit basis.
+The current operator, Midland Metro, has produced accounts from 1 October 2017.
+Between 1999 and 2003, Altram had operated Midland Metro unsuccessfully on a for-profit basis.
 However, operating revenue did not cover costs, and in February 2003, auditors refused to sign off Midland Metro's accounts as a going concern.
-From 2006, under National Express, losses were largely covered by cross-subsidy from other parts of the National Express group, but the figures were not shown separately in their published accounts.)
+From 2006, under sole National Express control, losses were largely covered by cross-subsidy from other parts of the National Express group, but the figures were not shown separately in their published accounts.

-Passenger revenue and passenger numbers are published by the Department of Transport.
+Passenger revenue and passenger numbers are published by the Department for Transport.

 The key available trends in recent years for West Midlands Metro are (years ending 31 March):